 It may be tempting to neutralize these common negative behaviors by canceling meetings or removing troublemakers from the roster, but those techniques often backfire.
 Attendees need to know they are being heard.
 But that shouldn’t interrupt your regularly scheduled programming!

 Whether you are running the meeting or just along for the ride, addressing the issue and refocusing the meeting can often be accomplished by using a simple technique: E.L.M.O. or “Enough, Let’s Move On.”

 The objective with “Enough, Let’s Move On” is to acknowledge that the point has been made and get everyone back on track.
 E.L.M.O. allows you to recognize a person’s issue without allowing an entire group’s time to be taken hostage by a single topic.

 Respecting everyone’s time by keeping the agenda moving also helps prevent other attendees from mentally (or literally) checking out.

 So how do you introduce E.L.M.O. into your meetings without offending anyone or creating additional conflict?

-Once you start using E.L.M.O. in meetings make sure the technique is not being used to prevent the free flow of ideas in brainstorming or risk identification sessions.
+Once you start using E.L.M.O. in meetings, make sure the technique is not used to prevent the free flow of ideas in brainstorming or risk identification sessions.